autoplot/documentation/javadoc/org/autoplot/state/EmbedDataExperiment.md

-# org.autoplot.state.EmbedDataExperimentEmbed data and vap in a zip file.
-Now that we have PWD, this will
+# org.autoplot.state.EmbedDataExperiment

- be straight-forward.
+Embed data and vap in a zip file.
+Now that we have PWD, this will be straight-forward.

-EmbedDataExperiment( )
+# EmbedDataExperiment( )

 ***